Minoo-Kim/ScrapeClassifyML/README.md

 by a human.
 This should be saved after running the crawler & human inspection as it allows `extract_divtag.py` to keep track of which fields need monitoring. `Resources.csv` is an example of such input file.

+General Note: If the file contains a specific URL that's expired/altered, the file will crash.
+Please ensure that the scraped URL in the input file is upto date and accesible.

 Output: a JSON file that contains a set of tuples per each location ID.
 A tuple contains:
 1) The desired field